 - Previous versions of this specification defined what is now the header field as a signed int32 field which was required to be positive.
 The consensus rule that the foverwintered flag MUST NOT be set before Overwinter has activated, has the same effect. - The semantics of transactions with transaction version number not equal to 1, 2, 3, or 4 is not currently defined.
 Miners MUST NOT create blocks before the Overwinter activation block height containing transactions with version other than 1 or 2. - The exclusion of transactions with transaction version number greater than 2 is not a consensus rule before Overwinter activation.
 Such transactions may exist in the block chain and MUST be treated identically to version 2 transactions. - [Overwinter onward] Once Overwinter has activated, limits on the maximum transaction version number are consensus rules. - Note that a future upgrade might use any transaction version number or version group ID.
-It is likely that an upgrade that changes the transaction version number or version group ID will also change the transaction format, and software that parses transactions SHOULD take this into account. - [Overwinter onward] The purpose of version group ID is to allow unambiguous parsing of 'loose'' transactions, independent of the context of a block chain.
+It is likely that an upgrade that changes the transaction version number or version group ID will also change the transaction format, and software that parses transactions SHOULD take this into account. - [Overwinter onward] The purpose of version group ID is to allow unambiguous parsing of "loose" transactions, independent of the context of a block chain.
 Code that parses transactions is likely to be reused between block chain branches as defined in [ZIP-200], and in that case the forwintered and version fields alone may be insufficient to determine the format to be used for parsing. - A transaction version number of 2 does not have the same meaning as in Bitcoin, where it is associated with support for OP_CHECKSEQUENCEVERIFY as specified in [BIP-68].
-Zcash was forked from Bitcoin v0.11.2 and does not currently support BIP 68. - [Sapling onward] As a consequence of coinbase transactions having no Spend descriptions or Output descriptions, the valueBalance field of a coinbase transaction must have a zero value.
+Zcash was forked from Bitcoin v0.11.2 and does not currently support BIP 68. - [Sapling onward] As a consequence of coinbase transactions having no Spend descriptions, the valueBalance field of a coinbase transaction must have a negative or zero value.
+The negative case can only occur after Heartwood activation, for transactions with [ZIP-213] shielded outputs. - Prior to the Heartwood network upgrade, it was not possible for coinbase transactions to have shielded outputs, and therefore the "coinbase maturity" rule and the requirement to spend coinbase outputs only in transactions with no transparent outputs, applied to all coinbase outputs.